jarobin/LowellHS_ConservationGenomics/README.md

 1. SampleReads.fastq

-  - A) What is a FASTQ file?
+  - What is a FASTQ file?
-  - B) How many reads are in the file?
+  - How many reads are in the file?

 2. SampleAlignment.sam

-  - A) What is a SAM file?
+  - What is a SAM file?
-  - B) What is the location of the first read?
+  - What is the location of the first read?

 3. SampleGenotypes.vcf

-  - A) What is a VCF file?
+  - What is a VCF file?
-  - B) How many samples are in the file?
+  - How many samples are in the file?
-  - C) What is the reference allele in the first position?
+  - What is the reference allele in the first position?
 What is the alternate allele?

 4. SampleGenotypes.vcf_AnnotationSummary.html

  Go to: http://htmlpreview.github.io/?https://github.com/jarobin/LowellHS_ConservationGenomics/blob/master/SampleGenotypes.vcf_AnnotationSummary.html

-  - A) What chromosome was used as input?
+  - What chromosome was used as input?
-  - B) How many genes overlapped with the variants?
+  - How many genes overlapped with the variants?
-  - C) Are synonymous or missense mutations more common?
+  - Are synonymous or missense mutations more common?